Renault Monastella: Details and evolutions

 Initially the radiator was positioned behind the engine, reflecting the normal layout for Renault engine compartments during most of the 1920s.
 However, starting with the massive new Reinastella at the end of 1928, Renault moved the radiator to a more conventional position ahead of the engine, and by time of the next motor show, in October 1929, all Renaults including the Monastella's, lost the old "wind-cutter" grill-free front panel, in favour of a conventional front grill, reflecting the positioning of the radiator to a more "normal" position, just ahead of the engine block.
-(This also meant an end to the prominent "gills" just ahead of the doors on the sides of the hood/bonnet that had formerly directed air onto the curiously positioned radiator.)
+(This also meant an end to the prominent "gills" just ahead of the doors on the sides of the hood/bonnet that had formerly directed air onto the radiator.)

 In 1931 the new engine is more powerful with 33HP and new grill.

 In 1933 ceased the production and the car was replaced by the Renault Primastella.